Warren: ‘Cash Cow’ Joshua makes money, let BT and Sky share Fury PPV

 “It will be a pay-per-view event because the fighters will want to maximize their income.
 You can understand that.
 It’s very easy (to make) this fight (if it’s 50-50).

 “When I say 50/50, let Sky and BT Sport Box Office both have it.
 Please take all the obstacles away like they do in the States.
 The fans want the fight.

 “If both TV channels are showing it, that means the boxers’ incomes are going to be more.
 It’s a no-brainer.”

 Concluding on whether he actually believes the fight will happen, Warren once again criticized Eddie and Barry Hearn’s blueprint for the heavyweight champion.

-“Anthony Joshua (📸 Lawrence Lustig) is a business.
+“Anthony Joshua is a business.
 He makes money.
-It doesn’t matter who he fights, they can fill up Wembley.
+It doesn’t matter who he fights.
+They can fill up Wembley.

 There’s no doubting that Joshua v Fury is the main fight UK fans want.
 Although worldwide, adding in the United States, Deontay Wilder brings a different element.

-Wilder v Fury II capitalizes on a huge event in December, whilst Joshua still has a choice between Dillian Whyte and a US debut against Jarrell Miller.
+Wilder v Fury II capitalizes on a huge event in December, whilst Joshua still chooses between Dillian Whyte and a US debut against Jarrell Miller.